makinacorpus/DbToolsBundle/docs/content/anonymization/gdprify.md

 # A GDPR-friendly workflow

-The *DbToolsBundle* provide a command to run a *GDPR-friendly* workflow.
+The *DbToolsBundle* provides a command to run a *GDPR-friendly* workflow.

+The idea behind this command was to provide a way to import production data to another environment while ensuring not keeping sensitive data.

-After you got back a backup file from your production, run:
+After you got back a backup file from your production environment, run:

 ```sh
 console db-tools:gdprify path/to/your/production/backup
 ```

-The idea here was to provide a way to import production data to another environment while ensuring not importing sensitive data.

 This command successively: